Lily from AT&T Ads Beyond Obnoxious During March Madness

 For the record the other Co-Queen is golfer-turned-professional Instagrammer Paige Spiranac (pictured above).

-These seem to be the rules- every third or fourth native advertising link, at least on sports news websites, has to be about either Paige Spiranac or Lily from AT&T. It’s overkill to say the least.
+These seem to be the rules- every third or fourth native advertising link, at least on sports news websites, has to be about either Paige Spiranac or Lily from AT&T.

 It’s not that the work of Lily, played by real life actress Milana Vayntrub (pronounced Milan-uh, Vain-trooyb) is bad.
 It’s way better than some of the other ads (“If it’s covid, Paxlovid!”) that we’ve seen incessantly this NCAA Tournament like.

 But it’s just that all ads, no matter how clever they were originally, stop being funny/interesting/memorable the fourth or fifth time you see that.
-It all gets way worse the more it gets overplayed.

 Nothing is watchable the 345,983rd time!
-That goes double for the non-stop Wendy’s and every band of insurance ads that bombard us during each and every game.
+That goes double for the non-stop Wendy’s spots and every brand of insurance possible advertisements that bombard us during every single game, year round.

 But Lily and AT&T, the “special contributor” as Ernie Johnson always throws to her, is an entirely different animal.
 It’s interwoven into the fabric of March Madness now.